me0wg4ming/snowball/README.md

 # snowball
-Snowball tracker thrown total and on YOU!
+Snowball tracker thrown total, on you and by you!

 Important info: This addon works only with SuperWoW!!!